 Kickstarter VS Indiegogo

-It is fair to say that the age of crowdfunding is upon us.
-Social media has burrowed into our brains and laid its glistening eggs, and it’s never been easier for individuals and small groups to attract attention.
+The age of crowdfunding is upon us.
 From small-time inventors to famous actors to angry conspiracy theorists, everybody seems to be leveraging the internet to raise funds from the crowd.
 This makes perfect sense, given the wider context.
 At a time when the world’s disorienting currents have left us anxiously grasping for even the barest semblance of control, what better way to raise money than to enlist our tired, bedraggled souls in projects that make us feel as though we’re in on the construction of something unique and special?

-Kickstarter (see our review) and Indiegogo (see our review) have emerged from the primordial crowdfunder soup of the late oughts as two of the most popular and recognizable crowdfunding platforms.
-Their target demographics don’t entirely overlap, so it would be difficult to name a winner and a loser when comparing the two, but we can lay out the facts and let you judge which one of these funding vehicles makes sense for your particular needs.
+Kickstarter and Indiegogo have emerged from the primordial crowdfunder soup of the late oughts as two of the most popular and recognizable crowdfunding platforms.
+Their target audiences don’t entirely overlap, so it would be difficult to name a winner and a loser when comparing the two, but we can lay out the facts and let you judge which one of these funding vehicles makes sense for your particular needs.
+If you have a cool product idea you want to take to market or a small business you want to expand, crowdfunding holds a lot of promise for you, provided you choose the right platform.

-Crowdfunding gives creators and activists the ability to tap into our collective thirst for meaning and funnel these unrequited desires into projects that elicit a sense of vicarious accomplishment.
+Crowdfunding gives creators, business owners, and activists the ability to tap into the public’s collective thirst for meaning and funnel these unrequited desires into projects that elicit a sense of vicarious accomplishment.
 Crowdfunding also gives us male rompers.
 So, be the hero we all deserve.
 Launch a crowdfunded project.
-But first, see how the platforms of Kickstarter and Indiegogo compare with each other.
+But first, read on to see how the platforms of Kickstarter and Indiegogo compare with each other.

 Table of Contents

 Kickstarter and Indiegogo have a lot in common but also differ in key respects.
 Each provides a platform for users to solicit and raise funds from individual backers.
-But Kickstarter is solely for the funding of creative projects, while Indiegogo’s platform is open to a wider variety of business ventures, as well as charitable projects.
-Indiegogo also offers equity crowdfunding services to qualified business endeavors through a partnership with MicroVentures.
+But Kickstarter is solely for the funding of creative projects, while Indiegogo’s platform is open to a wider variety of business, creative, and cause-oriented ventures.

 Another factor to consider is the amount of traffic these two services get.
 Run Kickstarter and Indiegogo through Alexa and you’ll see that Kickstarter gets more traffic than Indiegogo, which plays a role in how much support you’re likely to attract.